encode/httpx/docs/advanced.md

 ### Making HTTPS requests to a local server

-In some cases, such as when using HTTPX to make requests against a development server, you may want to make HTTPS requests to a local server, i.e. a server running on `localhost` (a.k.a. `127.0.0.1`, the loopback address).
+In some situations, you may have to make HTTPS requests to a server running on `localhost` (a.k.a. `127.0.0.1`, the loopback address).
+This is typically the case, for example, if you are making requests to a development server.

-Because `localhost` is a local and non-uniquely owned domain, you'll need to create your own certificates.
+Because `localhost` is a local and non-uniquely owned domain, you'll need to create your own certificates for HTTPS to work.

-Here's one way to do this, and then use them in HTTPX:
+Here's one way to create such certificates, and then use them in HTTPX:

 1. Use [trustme-cli](https://github.com/sethmlarson/trustme-cli/) to generate a pair of server key/cert files, and a client cert file.
 1. Pass the server key/cert files when starting your local server.
 (This depends on the particular web server you're using.
 For example, [Uvicorn](https://www.uvicorn.org) provides the `--ssl-keyfile` and `--ssl-certfile` options.)